ryo-kozin/lamp/README.md

 | laravel-phpmyadmin | phpmyadmin | phpmyadmin     |

 #php-apache (this image will be created by a Dockerfile in your docker images)
-#You don't need use laravel in this local host, names of these containers include laravel though.

 ## Network
 | network name   | relation                 | driver |